Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Diffusions and SPDE on metric graphs

-To have a cleaner description without loosing much generality of the spatial heterogeneity among edges, we shall further restrict to piecewise constant functions whenever a discrete approximation is involved, more precisely in Theorem \ref{T}, Theorem \ref{prop:SDE}, Lemma \ref{Invar} and Theorem \ref{T:RWHK}. \begin{example} Suppose $\alpha(x)=\alpha_e$, $\beta(x)=\beta_e$ and $\gamma(x)=\gamma_e$ whenever $x \in \mathring{e}$, where $\{\alpha_e,\,\beta_e,\,\gamma_e\}$ are non-negative numbers that are uniformly bounded and $\inf_{e\in E}\alpha_e>0$.
+To have a cleaner description without losing much generality of the spatial heterogeneity across edges, we further restrict to piecewise constant functions whenever a discrete approximation is involved (namely, in Theorem \ref{T}, Theorem \ref{prop:SDE}, Lemma \ref{Invar} and Theorem \ref{T:RWHK}). \begin{example} Suppose $\alpha(x)=\alpha_e$, $\beta(x)=\beta_e$ and $\gamma(x)=\gamma_e$ whenever $x \in \mathring{e}$, where $\{\alpha_e,\,\beta_e,\,\gamma_e\}$ are non-negative numbers that are uniformly bounded and $\inf_{e\in E}\alpha_e>0$.
 Suppose $\ell=1$ constant.
 Then SPDE \eqref{fkpp0} reduces to

 In this case $\alpha_{e+}=\alpha_{e-}:=\alpha_e$ and for $v\in V$,

 \end{example}

 \tikzset{ big dot/.style={ circle, inner sep=0pt, minimum size=3mm, fill=black } }